 Composting is a system of waste treatment that involves engineered biological decomposition of solid biodegradable residues under controlled conditions.
-Although material like paper can be put in composters, the ideal material for composting is waste food and plants.
-Paper may not decay fast enough.
-Natural micoroganisms break down the waste material so that after a period of time - several months to severl years - the waste is no longer recognizable as the material it started from.
+It is essentially controlled decomposition and shares some properties with the decomposition of waste that happens in nature.
+Natural micoroganisms break down the waste material so that after a period of time - several months to several years - the waste is no longer recognizable as the material it started from.
 The processed waste is called "compost" and can be used as a soil adjuvant.
+A variation called vermicomposting uses worms to eat the waste and break it down.

 While many households engage in composting on a small scale, large composting operations run all over the country, especially where agriculture is important.
 Many will take waste from businesses.
 Some operations are commercial and some municipalities have compost collection systems.